zjiang0/Data-Science-Challenge/README.md

 # Data-Science-Challenge

-This repository is for self-learning purpose.
+This repository is only for self-learning purpose.
 Don't provide data.